LVinaud/TravellingSalesman-/README.md

 Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?

 This is the travelling salesman problem, the most intuitive approach to finding the soluton could be to calculate all possible routes and select the sortest.
 This is not a quick method though, as the number of possibles paths for n cities is $(n-1)!\over2$.
 Since the initial city does not matter, nor does the direction, it differs from n!.
-THis, however, doesnt help much.
+This, however, doesnt help much.

 ![ezgif com-optimize](https://github.com/LVinaud/TravellingSalesman-/assets/128495824/002f5615-1540-4816-ac5e-3a7b13f34102)